CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 #### NET.2.1.M14 Regular audits of the WLAN components

 For all components of the WLAN infrastructure (access points, distribution system, WLAN management solution, etc.), it should be checked regularly whether all defined security measures have been implemented and correctly configured.
-Depending on the functionality provided, the WLAN management system should not only manage the current but also the previous configurations of the access points.
+Depending on the scope of functions provided, the WLAN management system should not only manage the current but also the previous configurations of the access points.
 Publicly established access points should be regularly randomly checked for violent opening or manipulation attempts.
 If any irregularities or weaknesses are detected, they should be documented.
 Deviations should be investigated.

 ### 2.3 Measures for increased protection requirements